ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 This document follows terminology defined in Section 1.2 of [OVERVIEW].
 Note that this document distinguishes between a WebTransport server and an HTTP/3 server.
-An HTTP/3 server is the server that terminates HTTP/3 connection; a WebTransport is one of potentially many applications that accepts WebTransport sessions, which HTTP/3 server can multiplex using the mechanisms defined in this document.
+An HTTP/3 server is the server that terminates HTTP/3 connections; a WebTransport server is an application that accepts WebTransport sessions, which can be accessed via an HTTP/3 server.

 # Protocol Overview

 Http3Transport servers are identified by a pair of authority value and path value (defined in {{!RFC3986}} Sections 3.2 and 3.3 correspondingly).

-When an HTTP/3 connection is established, the client and the server have to negotiate a specific set of QUIC transport parameters that would allow HTTP/3 connection to back an Http3Transport later, notably, the `http3_transport_support` parameter that signals Http3Transport support to the peer.
+When an HTTP/3 connection is established, the client and server have to negotiate a specific set of QUIC transport parameters that indicate support for various Http3Transport features.
+Most notably, the `http3_transport_support` parameter signals Http3Transport support to the peer.

-Http3Transport session begins with the client sending an extended CONNECT request {{!RFC8441}}.
+Http3Transport sessions are initiated inside a given HTTP/3 connection by the client, who sends an extended CONNECT request {{!RFC8441}}.
 If the server accepts the request, an Http3Transport session is established.
 As a part of this process, the client proposes, and the server confirms, a session ID.
 A session ID (SID) is unique within a given HTTP/3 connection, and is used to associate all of the streams and datagrams with the specific session.

-After the session is established, the peers can exchange data in following ways:
+After the session is established, the peers can exchange data using the following mechanisms:

 * A client can create a bidirectional stream using a special indefinite-length HTTP/3 frame that transfers ownership of the stream to Http3Transport.